opennms-forge/ansible-provisioning/README.md

 ## 🎢 Ansible Playground

-The docker based playground has 3 nodes:
+The docker based playground has 5 nodes:

 * OpenNMS Horizon: 172.16.238.11
-* Node1: 172.16.238.12
+* node1: 172.16.238.12
-* Node2: 172.16.238.13
+* node2: 172.16.238.13
+* switch1: 172.16.238.14
+* switch2: 172.16.238.15

-Node1 and Node2 are used to simulate two Linux server to deploy applications and use it to do some service monitoring.
+Node1 and Node2 are used to simulate two Linux server to deploy applications with Ansible and use it to do some service monitoring.
+While this approach runs playbooks to install node1 and node2 accordingly (here we set up Apache web server) and provision them into OpenNMS more or less in one step, also gathering facts from the VMs (Example 1), the Switch1 and Switch2 examples are used to demonstrate static inventory lists for devices that can't be ssh-ed from Ansible.
+The information are defined in the inventories/vars (Example 2).

 ## 🕹️ Usage